zaidajani/hyphenex/README.md

 // Expect result to be 'This string will be dehyphenated dynamically'
 ```

-### If you face any issues or have any comeplaints about this, kindly report an issue or to resolve and existing issue, please make a pull request or else I will hyphenate your name :)
+### If you face any issues or have any comeplaints about this, kindly report an issue or to resolve and existing issue, please make a pull request or else I will not hyphenate your name :) Just kidding.